Introduction

 Left sidebar menu

-This is the place where you control and access everything in Balloon Navigator.
 At the top, you will find buttons to create waypoints and areas.
 Next, buttons to show and hide panels (Windreader and GPS).
 Next, access to Maps, Waypoints and Tracks.
 Last part is Settings, Import/Export and other links.

 Left sidebar expands on hover and hides when you move mouse away, but you can click “hamburger” menu icon (four horizontal lines in top left corner of the app) to manually expand or hide it.